harding/old-docs-history-bitcoin.org/en/developer-reference.md

 #### sendmany

 ~~~
-sendmany "<account>" <addresses & amounts> [minimum confirmations] "[comment]"
+sendmany <account> <addresses & amounts> [min. confirmations] [memo]
 ~~~

 {% autocrossref %}
-Create and broadcast a transaction with outputs to multiple addresses.
+Create and broadcast a transaction which spends outputs to multiple addresses.
 {% endautocrossref %}

 **Argument #1: Account From Which The Satoshis Should Be Sent**